Despite Trump's 'One China' Pledge, Flashpoints Remain

 Read More: Hong Kong's Former Governor Slams U.K. for 'Kowtowing' to China Over Eroding Rights

-During his campaign, Trump was markedly more hostile towards China than previous candidates.
+During his campaign, Trump was markedly more hostile toward China than previous candidates.

-From claiming falsely that climate change was a Chinese-invented hoax to accusing it of " using our country as a piggy bank to rebuild " itself during one debate with Hillary Clinton, Trump repeatedly took aim at Beijing on the campaign trail.
+Trump repeatedly took aim at Beijing on the campaign trail — during one debate with Hillary Clinton, Trump not only claimed falsely that climate change was a Chinese-invented hoax but also accused it of " using our country as a piggy bank to rebuild " itself.
 He also suggested, when President-elect, that the U.S. shouldn't "have to be bound" by its four-decade recognition of China as one single entity " unless we make a deal. "

-Then there was the call from Taiwan President Tsai Ing-wen, which Trump too, prompting frantic reactions from people living in the mainland, and a forceful response from Beijing that closer U.S.-Taiwan links were " out of the question. "
+Then there was the call from Taiwan President Tsai Ing-wen, which Trump took, prompting frantic reactions from people living in the mainland, and a forceful response from Beijing that closer U.S.-Taiwan links were " out of the question. "

 Then, during his Senate confirmation hearing, Secretary of State Rex Tillerson characterized China's construction of militarized artificial islands in the South China Sea as " akin to Russia's taking Crimea" from Ukraine in 2014, and suggested that the U.S. should block China's access to those islands.
 His comments drew fiery responses from the Chinese state and state-run media alike in the following days.

-More recently, Defense Secretary James Mattis reassured Japan's Prime Minister Shinzo Abe during his visit to Japan and South Korea that a group of disputed islands in the East China Sea— known in Japan as the Senkakus and in China as Diaoyu — would remain covered by the joint U.S.-Japan security pact.
+More recently, Defense Secretary James Mattis reassured Japan's Prime Minister Shinzo Abe during his visit to Japan and South Korea that a group of disputed islands in the East China Sea — known in Japan as the Senkakus and in China as Diaoyu — would remain covered by the joint U.S.-Japan security pact.

-At one point, there were fears that relations between the U.S. and China may well head towards a downward spiral, with state media in China warning after Tillerson's comments that "the two sides had better prepare for a military clash."
+At one point, there were fears that relations between the U.S. and China may well head toward a downward spiral, with state media in China warning after Tillerson's comments that "the two sides had better prepare for a military clash."

 Read More: Donald Trump's Top Priority Must Be a Strong China Strategy